anqur/cront/README.md

 # cront

-Cront is a C frontend, no F sake
+Cront is a C frontend, no F sake.

+## License

+MIT